 Admittedly, one of the most daunting things about installing a car seat can be installing a car seat.
 The Cybex Sirona S adds a feature that we’ve seen in just a handful of other car seats over the years — it swivels on an attached base.
 That means (in theory) it can be installed once and turned between rear and forward facing modes as the child grows.
 Not only does it swivel, the Sirona S also has a load leg, a plush cover, and some other high-end features that add up to a fairly high price tag.
 This seat started in the European market, underwent a number of changes to the installation methods during the journey overseas, and has arrived in the United States.
-The United States version of the Sirona S looks quite similar to its European counterpart but it’s quite different under the hood.
+The North American version of the Sirona S looks quite similar to its European counterpart but it’s quite different under the hood.

 Note: no matter how badly we want it to, we’re told that the S does not stand for Swivel.